Morning, Thursday, 22nd November 2018

 This timely seminar will bring together policymakers and key stakeholders to examine the priorities for post-primary curriculum reform in Ireland.

-Delegates will also discuss the possible lessons that might be learnt from the delivery of Junior Certificate curriculum reform thus far - looking at buy-in, assessment and preparing students for progression - as well as assessing the priorities for school inspection in evaluating and supporting secondary schools.
+Attendees will also consider the possible lessons that might be learnt from the delivery of Junior Certificate curriculum reform thus far, looking at buy-in, assessment and preparing students for progression.

-Further sessions will assess the Government’s Action Plan for enhancing the learning experience and success of secondary school students - as well as further action that might be taken to build on reforms which have taken place at both Junior and Senior Cycle.
+Further sessions will assess the Government’s Action Plan for enhancing the learning experience and success of secondary school students - as well as further action that might be taken to build on reforms which have taken place at both Junior and Senior Cycle - and best practice of reform that can be learnt from other jurisdictions.